“Sometimes the best thing you can do is…. nothing. –Oliver Kellhammer, Ecological Artist

 Black locust, Robinia pseudoacacia, is now growing in the Chernobyl area.

 Left undisturbed by humans, aggressive ecologies of native species, including several new kinds of natural lichen and grasses, have developed.
 As they commingle with other nonnative groups, the Chernobyl plants are combining to form species that have never before been envisioned.
 Some of the plants and animals have even evolved a tendency to produce more cancer-fighting antioxidants to help them resist the effects of pervasive radiation: attributes that may one day help humans develop some of their own.

 Oliver Kellhammer is an artist, educator, activist and writer.
 Through his botanical interventions and public art projects, he seeks to demonstrate nature’s surprising ability to recover from ecological damage.
 His evolving body of work has taken such forms as small-scale urban eco-forestry, inner city community agriculture and the restoration of eroded railway ravines.

 Concrete Island by Oliver Kellhammer

-In 2006, Kellhammer created a ruderal botanical garden for the World Urban Forum, which was held in a former heavy equipment plant in Vancouver, British Columbia.
-For his installation, he found a disused corner of the site, a concrete rectangle, where a variety of weeds and other plants seemed to be flourishing.
-Rubble, garbage and other debris had provided the perfect conditions for ruderal plants such as Scotch broom, Cottonwood and Himalayan Blackberry as well as several species of mosses and grasses to grow.
+In 2006, Kellhammer created a botanical garden of ruderal plants for the World Urban Forum, which was held in a former heavy equipment plant in Vancouver, British Columbia.
+For his exhibition, Kelhammer chose a disused corner of the site, a concrete rectangle, where a variety of weeds and other plants appeared to be flourishing.
+Rubble, garbage and other debris had provided the perfect conditions for ruderal plants such as scotch broom, cottonwood and Himalayan blackberry as well as several species of mosses and grasses to grow.

 Yes, Mother Nature is full of surprises.
-One has only to look to the Colosseum, Chernobyl and innumerable abandoned areas around the world to see the processes of her regeneration, proving that architecture, like we, is inevitably ephemeral.
+One has only to look to the Colosseum, Chernobyl and innumerable abandoned areas around the world to see the processes of her regeneration, proving that architecture, like all of us, is inevitably ephemeral.